Heart-shaped, blue and pink, valentine sugar cookies with a pretty flood icing, the perfect sweet gift for your Valentine.

 How to decorate with flood icing?

-- Outline each cookie with the stiffer white icing from the first piping bag.
+- Outline each Valentine cookie with the stiffer white icing from the first piping bag.
 Let this icing set for about 5 minutes.

 How to dry flood icing?